TechITFactory/Platform-Engineering-StudentGuide/Day-07/README.md

   - Goal: extend the Kubernetes API with our own resource types, and watch a real operator (cert-manager) reconcile them

   Step-by-step process:
+  - Step 0 - Prerequisite Check: verify cert-manager is installed (Day 01, Step 5); install it via Helm if a plain/fresh kind cluster doesn't have it
-  - Step 1 - Inspect Existing CRDs: list CRDs already in the cluster (cert-manager's, installed on Day 01)
+  - Step 1 - Inspect Existing CRDs: list CRDs already in the cluster (cert-manager's)
   - Step 2 - Create a Custom Resource: create an Issuer (tells cert-manager how to sign certs)
   - Step 3 - Use the Custom Resource: create a Certificate referencing the Issuer, verify a Secret gets generated
   - Step 4 - Watch the Controller: read cert-manager's own logs to see it reconciling in real time